b-harvest/Liquidity-Module-For-the-Hub/Spec-Draft.md

 type LiquidityPool struct {
-	PoolID             uint64         // index of this liquidity pool PoolTypeIndex      uint64         // pool type of this liquidity pool SwapPriceFunction  uint64         // swap price function of this liquidity pool ReserveTokenDenoms []string       // list of reserve token denoms for this liquidity pool ReserveAccount     sdk.AccAddress // module account address for this liquidity pool to store reserve tokens PoolTokenDenom     string         // denom of pool token for this liquidity pool
+	PoolID             uint64         // index of this liquidity pool PoolTypeIndex      uint64         // pool type of this liquidity pool ReserveTokenDenoms []string       // list of reserve token denoms for this liquidity pool ReserveAccount     sdk.AccAddress // module account address for this liquidity pool to store reserve tokens PoolTokenDenom     string         // denom of pool token for this liquidity pool